 In Alabama, to have an emotional distress claim, there must be an intentional infliction of emotional distress.
 Intentional infliction means that there is some form of intentional conduct that is so extreme and outrageous, that it causes severe and serious emotional distress.
 It is important to note that “mere insult” is not enough to prove an intentional infliction of emotional distress claim and that not all offensive conduct is going to rise to the level of being so extreme and outrageous to give way to emotional distress.
 Also, in Alabama, if the conduct is conducted to a third party, then there are other elements that must be satisfied to prove an emotional distress lawsuit case.
 Because each case and situation is unique, it is invaluable to seek legal advice and representation if you find yourself in this circumstance.

 Need Legal Advice?

-Proving that you have sustained emotional distress can be difficult, especially when that emotional distress is not accompanied by physical injury.
+Proving emotional distress can be difficult, especially when it is not accompanied by physical injury.
 If the elements are not proven, then you cannot be compensated for any emotional distress that you sustain or have sustained.
 Because of this, if you or a loved one have been involved in a personal injury accident and are experiencing emotional distress, it is in your best interest to contact an experienced Huntsville and Madison County personal injury attorney at Hornsby Watson & Hornsby to help you with your case.
 We know how to prove emotional distress in court.
 Contact our office today.